wisniewskikr/spring-boot-rest/README.md

 This is example project of usage Spring Boot + Rest.
 This is the simplest possible application return "Hello World" + name.
 It shows how basic authentication works.

+UserDetailsService creates new user basic on his username.
+Creates:
+- username
+- password
+- roles
+ In other words it replaces configure(AuthenticationManagerBuilder auth) basing on username.

 USAGE